 How Did the DaimlerChrysler AG Takeover Affect AMG?

 Aufrecht transferred a majority AMG stake to DaimlerChrysler AG at the start of 1999’s new year.
 DaimlerChrysler AG acquired 100% of the shares six years later.
-These business moves allowed AMG to expand its resources and connect with a wider audience.
+These business moves allowed AMG to expand its resources and connect with a broader audience.

-AMG currently aims to build a vehicle lineup that caters to diverse driver needs.
+AMG aims to build a vehicle lineup that caters to diverse driver needs.
 It’s fair to say Mercedes-Benz has accomplished this goal since there are more than 50 AMG models to choose from.

 How Did BMW M Begin?